 This Second Request-driven eDiscovery project demonstrated HaystackID’s integrated and organic eDiscovery expertise and capability as a specialized eDiscovery firm.
 Implementing innovations ranging from heat maps for presenting Slack communications patterns and density to custom Technology-Assisted Review protocols for reviewing non-standard data types, including private and public channel Slack message and files, HaystackID enabled the successful execution of the project that allowed the leading global finance platform company and its outside counsel to respond to the DOJ Second Request compliantly.
 This compliant response ultimately contributed to the successful acquisition by the global finance platform company and demonstrated HaystackID’s speed of execution, Slack expertise, and specialization in remote operations and Second Request investigations.

-HaystackID is a specialized eDiscovery services firm that helps corporations and law firms find, understand, and learn from data when facing complex, data-intensive investigations and litigation.
-HaystackID mobilizes industry-leading computer forensics, eDiscovery, and attorney document review experts to serve more than 500 of the world’s leading corporations and law firms from North America and Europe.
-Serving nearly half of the Fortune 100, HaystackID is an alternative legal services provider that combines expertise and technical excellence with a culture of white glove customer service.
-For more information about its suite of services, go to HaystackID.com.
+HaystackID is a specialized eDiscovery services firm that helps corporations and law firms securely find, understand, and learn from data when facing complex, data-intensive investigations and litigation.
+HaystackID mobilizes industry-leading cyber discovery services, enterprise solutions, and legal discovery offerings to serve more than 500 of the world’s leading corporations and law firms in North America and Europe.
+Serving nearly half of the Fortune 100, HaystackID is an alternative cyber and legal services provider that combines expertise and technical excellence with a culture of white-glove customer service.
+In addition to consistently being ranked by Chambers USA, the company was recently named a worldwide leader in eDiscovery Services by IDC MarketScape, a representative vendor in the Gartner Market Guide for E-Discovery Solutions, and a Legal Technology Trailblazer by The National Law Journal.
+Further, HaystackID has achieved SOC 2 Type II attestation in the five trust service areas of security, availability, processing integrity, confidentiality, and privacy.
+For more information about its suite of services, including programs and solutions for unique legal enterprise needs, go to HaystackID.com.

 About the Author

-Michael Sarlo is the Chief Innovation Officer and President of Global Investigations for HaystackID.
+Michael Sarlo is the Chief Innovation Officer and President of Global Investigations & Cyber Incident Response Services for HaystackID.
 In this role, Michael facilitates operations related to electronic discovery, digital forensics, and litigation strategy both in the US and abroad while working on highly complex forensic and eDiscovery projects.

 (1) Federal Trade Commission and the Antitrust Division of the Department of Justice (2020).
 Hart-Scott-Rodino Annual Report Fiscal Year 2019. [online] Federal Trade Commission.
 Available at: https://www.ftc.gov/system/files/documents/ reports/federal-trade-commission-bureau-competition-department-justice-antitrust-division-hart-scott-rodino p110014hsrannualreportfy2019.pdf [Accessed 29 December 2020].